smittytone/generic-squirrel/README.md

 - 2.1.1
     - Check the argument of *start()*'s *sendPolicy* parameter is a valid value
+    - Make sure we call server.disconnect() when the imp is idle
 - 2.1.0
     - Add a timestamp (Squirrel *time()*) to all messages
     - Change mis-connection reason codes